aspect-build/rules_terser/README.md

 You could write a Bazel macro which uses terser, by calling it from a `genrule` or [`run_binary`](https://docs.aspect.build/bazelbuild/bazel-skylib/1.2.1/docs/run_binary_doc_gen.html#run_binary).
-For this purpose, you can use the default target in the your `@terser` external repository created by `terser_register_toolchains`.
+For this purpose, you can use the default target in the your `@terser` external repository created by `terser_repositories`.
 This is illustrated in examples/macro.

 ### From a custom rule